 You can claim a refund online via this link on the EPO website.
-You will need to register with an email address.
-No smart card authentication is required.
+Users should register with a username (email address) and password or using the smart card authentication.

 No. If you are already a registered user of the credit card fee payment service you can use the same account to claim refunds online.
 The sign-in credentials are the same.

 No. As the email address you provide when setting up your account is your username, it cannot be used for more than one user account.